DrGlaucous/G3/README.md

 **Important note:**
 This design is definitely still in its early stages.
-Files and documentation should be expected to change at any time. *Please use the V2 files ONLY if you want a functional SuperCell.
-The V1 files were my 1st attempt, and have some serious issues that have been resolved in the V2 interation.*
+Files and documentation should be expected to change at any time.

+***Please use the V2 files ONLY if you want a functional SuperCell.
+The V1 files were my 1st attempt, and have some serious issues that have been resolved in the V2 interation.
+The only reason the old version is still here is for archival purposes.***

+---

 After several weeks of possessing a completed prototype, I have finally had a chance to upload this to the public domain.